openalloc/SwiftTabler/README.md

 * Presently targeting macOS v11+ and iOS v14+\*
 * Option to support a bound data source, where inline controls can directly mutate your data model
 * Option to sort by column, with indicators and concise syntax
+* Option to specify a row background
-* Option to specify a row background, with selection overlay
+* Option to specify a row overlay
 * On macOS, option for a hovering highlight, to indicate which row the mouse is over
 * MINIMAL use of View erasure (i.e., use of `AnyView`), which can impact scalability and performance\*\*
 * No external dependencies!